Thertzlor/Revenant/wiki/Profile_Overview.md

 ```
 # Inheritance
-Over the decades,

 Let's say we have many games that use similar control schemes.

-"e" to interact, "i" for inventory, "shift" to run, "m" for map, "r" to reload, and so on and so forth.
+They might all use "e" to interact, "i" for inventory, "space" to jump, "shift" to run, "m" for map, "r" to reload, "F5" to quick-save and so on and so forth, with only minor variations.

+Instead of defining duplicate buttons across many profiles, Profile inheritance enables us to write a single generic *base profile* and and extend our other profiles from it.
+The child profiles then define only the keys with *different* functionality.

+## Inheritance Order
+[This is a stupid example and if this actually happens you might be doing something wrong]

+## Macro Merging

 # Advanced